 By: Mary Ellen Nessmith, MPA

-Ready or not, summer is upon us.
-Memorial Day and 4th of July – both very popular holidays Americans used to plan to vacation.
+Ready or not, spring and summare are upon us.
+Spring break- a very popular holiday Americans used to plan to vacation.
 What has happened in recent years?
 According to an Oxford Economics report, Americans let 169 million vacation days go to waste in 2013.
 That massive total added up to a whopping $52.4 billion worth of unused paid vacation (Oxford Report 2014).
 Unsurprisingly, the 77% of American workers who don't take at least a week off to relax experience higher stress levels (Pantazi, C. 2014).

 Why is utilizing vacation time imperative?